-12 years into the life of PANTHEON.tech on 22 of March 2013 to be exact, OpenDaylight (ODL) project has seen the first day light with the initial code drop.
-It had an ambition to be the biggest and most successful open-source Software Defined Networking (SDN) controller in the world.
+12 years into the life of PANTHEON.tech, on 22 March 2013 to be exact, OpenDaylight (ODL) project has seen the first daylight with the initial code drop.
+It had the ambition to be the biggest and most successful, open-source, Software Defined Networking (SDN) controller in the world.

-PANTHEON.tech’s nurture for ODL goes back when it was forming.
+PANTHEON.tech’s nurture for OpenDaylight goes back, to when it was forming.
 In a sense, PANTHEON.tech had led the way to define how an SDN controller is and should be.
-This required dedication, which was proven over the years with the extensive amount of contribution thanks to its expert developers.
+This requires dedication, which was proven over the years with an extensive amount of contribution thanks to its expert developers.

-PANTHEON.tech had made 6973 commits with sharp developers in 51 ODL projects over the course of ODL’s lifespan.
-That is 563,479 added and 433,030 removed lines of code.
+PANTHEON.tech had made 12,098 commits with sharp developers in over 50 ODL projects throughout OpenDaylight’s lifespan.
+That is 740,919 added and 664,588 removed lines of code.

-Now, let’s touch on the ODL’s internal governance, TSCs and PTLs etc.
+Now, let’s touch on the OpenDaylight’s internal governance, TSCs, and PTLs, etc.

-Project Technical Lead (PTL) is the leader of the ODL projects who get to decide if any of proposed changes becomes the part of the project or not.
-They are elected by the committers thanks to their expertise on the field.
+Project Technical Lead (PTL) is the leader of the OpenDaylight projects, who gets to decide if any of the proposed changes become part of the project or not.
+They are elected by the committers thanks to their expertise in the field.

 ODL had started with just five projects and thrived.
 Currently, there are 91 active projects and PANTHEON.tech proudly involved, contributed to a very big proportion of it.
 Just another example of its expertise on the subject.

-Apart from PANTHEON.tech’s top contribution to ODL, PANTHEON.tech has always been a strong supporter of the open source community.
-This support covers wide range of developers from local private open source development groups to international open source platforms.
-Such examples PANTHEON.tech continuously supports are: Local Open Source Networking User Groups, (OSNUG) OpenDaylight User Groups, OSS weekend meetings to name a few.
-But, the most generous of PANTHOEN.tech was to open-source one of its best developments called lighty.io.
-That is just another tale to be told in another post.
+Apart from PANTHEON.tech’s top contribution to ODL, PANTHEON.tech has always been a strong supporter of the open-source community.
+This support covers a wide range of developers from local private open-source development groups to international open-source platforms.
+Such examples PANTHEON.tech continuously supports our Local Open Source Networking User Groups, (OSNUG) OpenDaylight User Groups, OSS weekend meetings to name a few.
+But, the most generous of PANTHOEN.tech was to open-source one of its best developments, called lighty.io.